KonMari Method: Clean up and Organize

 The most significant idea of the KonMari method is the practice of discarding fully and completely.
 Don’t do it halfway, or it will remain on your “to-do” list forever.

-Set time aside for your discarding and realize that for most people, it can’t get done in a day.
+Set time aside for your discarding and realize that it can’t get done in a day for most people.

 Keep only what sparks joy.